How to Create a Custom Workflow in FuzzForge

 processor = MyWorkflowModule()

-result = await processor.execute(config, workspace, stats_callback=stats_callback)
+result = await processor.execute(config, target_path, stats_callback=stats_callback)

 return result.dict()